Alan A. Brown: Career

-Holocaust Education
+Holocaust education

-Close to the time that Alan retired as a Professor at the University of Windsor in 1994, a young man came into his office.
+Close to the time that Alan retired as a professor at the University of Windsor in 1994, a young man came into his office.
 He asked, "Dr. Brown, would you write a letter saying that I never disrupted your class?"
 Alan said, "Well, you never disrupted my class – I know that because I don't remember you!
 But what is this about?"
 The student revealed that he was a Holocaust denier and unlike the U.S. where "freedom of speech" reigns, denying the Holocaust was met with punishment, and in the case of the university, expulsion.
 Alan agreed that he would write the letter for the young man on the condition that he accompany Alan to the Detroit Holocaust Memorial Center.
 Alan never saw the student again, but Alan realized the imminent need for him to speak publicly about his experiences.

 Long reticent about his personal history, in the early 1990s he became concerned about the Holocaust denial movement.
 As he said later in his 1995 speech in Windsor, "As a survivor, I … have to remember and tell others that democracy in the Weimar Republic did not prevent the rise of Hitler. … As a survivor, I also have to remember and tell others that genocide did not stop with the liberation of the camps 50 years ago."

-In retirement, Alan devoted many hours to lecturing on the Holocaust at elementary school and colleges through the Detroit Holocaust Memorial Center, The Holocaust Center Boston North and Facing History and Ourselves.
+In retirement, Alan devoted many hours to lecturing on the Holocaust at elementary school and colleges through the Detroit Holocaust Memorial Center, The Holocaust Center Boston North, and Facing History and Ourselves.

+Personal life

+Brown met Barbara Delson at City College of New York, which they both attended.
+She grew up in a small but strong Jewish community in Harrisburg, Pennsylvania.
+After being in the U.S. for five years, he successfully took the naturalization exam.
+After the exam, Barbara renamed her fiancé from Braun to Brown.
+From this time on, he would be Alan Andrew Brown.
+His last name was changed to eliminate the German referent, to assimilate, and to retain the accurate pronunciation of his name.
+Brown married Delson married on December 26, 1955.